Source Pinterest

 4. Heavy Suit Sets

 Having a few heavy suits at hand is always great.
-We suggest you carry about 5-6 heavily embroidered suits which can be worn in parties or other special occasions.
+We suggest you carry about 5-6 heavily embroidered suits which can be worn at parties or other special occasions.
 Now, the kind of suit you want should be completely up to you, depending on what suits you best.
 However, we always suggest that you pack at least one Anarkali suit and a few long straight suits with pants and palazzos for sure.

 5. Kurtis & Ethnic Jackets & Capes

 Again, having about 5-6 Kurtis is necessary.
 These Kurtis can be paired with jeans, pants or other kinds of bottoms.
-Similarly, having about 2-3 ethnic jackets and capes only aides you in amping your post-wedding fashion!
+Similarly, having about 2-3 ethnic jackets and capes only aids you in amping your post-wedding fashion!

 6. Light Lehengas & Ethnic Dresses

-Ethnic dresses make a great addition to your trousseau, as they're easy to wear and very appealing for the chic style and ease.
+Ethnic dresses make a great addition to your trousseau, as they're easy to wear and very appealing for chic style and ease.
 You should have at least 2-3 ethnic dresses in your trousseau.
 Similarly, keep one or two lightweight lehengas in your bags.
-From different kinds of poojas to other functions, these light lehengas will come handy!
+From different kinds of poojas to other functions, these light lehengas will come in handy!

 👗 Western Wear